 The partnership between Pan Macmillan and The Soldiers’ Charity will offer generations, young and old, a glimpse into the deep effects of the war on each and every family at this terrible moment in history.
 All profits from the sale of this ebook will go directly to The Soldiers’ Charity.
-Ken has also given an exclusive interview in the latest issue of the charity’s supporters magazine ‘FrontLine’ which is published now.
+Ken gave an exclusive interview in the latest issue of the charity’s supporters magazine ‘FrontLine’.

 To buy your copy

 Real Stories of World War Two is available in Kindle format at http://www.amazon.co.uk/Real-Stories-World-War-ebook/dp/B00EV4OE62/